reyesprince31/jexity-chat-clean/docs/features/escalation-flow.md

   agentName: string;
   joinedAt: string; // ISO timestamp
 }

+interface TypingEvent {
+  type: "typing";
+  conversationId: string;
+  actor: "user" | "human_agent";
+  isTyping: boolean;
+  emittedAt: string; // ISO timestamp
+}
 ```

 Clients subscribe via the same `streamMessage` helper; they now need to handle this extra discriminant alongside `token`, `done`, `title`, and `error` events.

 For real-time agent presence, the widget also opens `GET /conversations/:id/events`, an SSE stream that emits `agent_joined` whenever a human takes over.
 Support tools trigger the event by calling `POST /conversations/:id/agent/join` with `{ agentName }`.

+### Typing Indicators

+- Widget: Calls `POST /conversations/:id/typing` while a user is actively composing.
+The API validates that the chat is escalated and rebroadcasts `helpdesk.typing`.
+- Helpdesk: Calls `POST /helpdesk/conversations/:id/typing` while an assigned agent is composing.
+The API fans out a `typing` event to the widget plus `helpdesk.typing` to every dashboard.
+- Receivers debounce UI state with short expiry timers so a missing "stop typing" heartbeat does not leave a stuck indicator.

 ## Testing Tips